afizs/assembly_ai/README.md

 Sentiment Analysis Details:  [{'text': 'You know, demons on TV like that.', 'start': 387, 'end': 2347, 'sentiment': 'NEGATIVE', 'confidence': 0.5303722620010376, 'speaker': None}, {'text': 'And and for people to expose themselves to being rejected on TV or, you know, humili humiliated by Fear Factor or, you know.', 'start': 2380, 'end': 11625, 'sentiment': 'NEGATIVE', 'confidence': 0.8029202222824097, 'speaker': None}]
 ```

+# Contributing
+Notice a problem, open the defect and let's discuss about it.